marialitwa/marialitwa/README.md

 # Hej! 👋

-**My name is Maria and I'm currently moving from Cologne to Berlin starting as a creative JUNIOR FRONTEND DEVELOPER.**
+**My name is Maria and I'm currently moving from Cologne to Berlin starting as a creative JUNIOR FRONTEND DEVELOPER**

 End of 2022 I successfully mastered an intense coding bootcamp at Neue Fische